 I was pondering on how we just choose to look beyond people with disabilities, as if they are invisible.
 I raised the issue with one of my friends and she commented, “To be honest, I do not want to see people with disabilities, because I feel guilty for not being able to do something about it.
 As a Christian I want to help them.”
 This left me thinking, maybe the real issue is with our view of perfection on earth, our perspective of what is right and what is ‘wrong’.
 It is this strange dichotomy of ignoring them as invisible or being overly focused on their difference and treating them with an ‘ag shame attitude’.

-To be so InVisible because you are so Included.”
+“To be so InVisible because you are so Included.”

 When we continuously treat people with disabilities as if something terrible is wrong or as if they do not exist, then we are excluding them from society and we fail to see the valuable contributions that they can make to society.

-Many times Cheri’s patients mistake her for another patient, wondering if she is lost when she enters the room.
-Cheri then politely reply’s, ‘No, I am your doctor.’
+“Many times Cheri’s patients mistake her for another patient, wondering if she is lost when she enters the room.
+Cheri then politely replies, ‘No, I am your doctor.’

 Cheri is one of only a handful of doctors in the world who are wheelchair users.
-She is one of the finest physicians and highly qualified, graduated from Stanford University School of Medicine and Harvard Medical School.
+She is one of the finest physicians and highly qualified, having graduated from Stanford University School of Medicine and Harvard Medical School.

 For me, Leonard Cohen addresses the conflict between these opposing poles in such a beautiful illustrative way, “There is a crack in everything.
 That’s how the light gets in.”
 I suppose that not everything needs to be fixed, and you might miss the light if you ignore the crack.
 I do, however, acknowledge the complexity around wanting to help, and wanting to see people healed.
 Let love be the instigator of our noble intentions, and love does not discriminate or isolate.
 Love draws near, and it invites.

 Eli had a big impact on my life.
-I was encouraged by the way he managed to combine his interests, Active sport lifestyle, Activism and Academics, A-plus for you, Eli.
+I was encouraged by the way he managed to combine his interests, Active sport lifestyle, Activism and Academics - A-plus for you, Eli.
 He challenged me on my perceived limitations, which I realised are only excuses, and he highlighted the importance on reflecting on our engagement with others.

 So, I ask you, who are those people that you leave invisible, and what would it take to interact with those different then you, be it, gender, race or those with disabilities.
 The challenge is to “interact with people in order to form relationships” to look beyond your own world, own interest, and comfort zones.